Nani Widjaja

-Nani Widjaja (Perfected Spelling: Nani Wijaya; 10 November 1944 – 16 March 2023) was an Indonesian actress and model who won two Citra Awards for Best Supporting Actress.
+Nani Widjaja (Perfected Spelling: Nani Widjaya; 10 November 1944 – 16 March 2023) was an Indonesian actress and model who won two Citra Awards for Best Supporting Actress.
 She was best known for her role in television Bajaj Bajuri.
 She was the part of Classical Indonesian Cinema.

 Early life

-Nani Widjaja was born on 10 November 1944 in Cirebon, West Java.
+Nani Widjaja was born on 10 November 1944 in Cirebon, West Java, to Raden Ambari Widjaja.
 She took a university education in criminology from the University of Indonesia, and in 1973 she graduated from an acting workshop from Parfi and the Jakarta Art Institute.

 Personal life

 Marriages, relationship, and children

 Widjaja was married to fellow film activist and former director Misbach Yusa Biran, who was the brother of director Ida Farida.
 He died in 2012.
 Two of their five children also entered the film industry.
 One of them, Sukma Ayu, was best known for playing a tomboy named Rohaye in the sitcom Kecil Kecil Jadi Manten.